Franjo Krežma: Death and legacy

 After a successful concert in Frankfurt am Main, Germany on 6 June 1881, Krežma developed an inflammation of the inner ear, which developed into meningitis in the following days.
 Following a belated surgery he never regained consciousness, dying on 15 June at the age of 18.

-Highly respected and admired by famous musicians like Giuseppe Verdi, Henry Vieuxtemps, Franz Liszt with whom he once played both as a violinist and a composer, Franjo Krežma's surviving work, after a fire at his parents' home destroyed some of his it, along with his priceless violin, numbers one symphony, three overtures, several marches and dances for the orchestra, some works for a string quartet and some pieces for the violin.
+Franjo Krežma was known to musicians such as Giuseppe Verdi, Henry Vieuxtemps, and Franz Liszt.
+Following a fire at his parents' home that destroyed a portion of his work and his violin, his surviving compositions include one symphony, three overtures, several marches and dances for orchestra, works for string quartet, and pieces for violin.

-Today, he is remembered in the name of an elementary school and through an international festival for young string instrument players in his native Osijek.